jawah/niquests/docs/api.rst

 API Changes
 ~~~~~~~~~~~

-* There were a couple changes to how Requests handles exceptions.
+* There were a couple changes to how Niquests handles exceptions.
   ``RequestException`` is now a subclass of ``IOError`` rather than
   ``RuntimeError`` as that more accurately categorizes the type of error.
   In addition, an invalid URL escape sequence now raises a subclass of